dailymotion/hands-on-diagnosing-golang-apps/traces/README.md

 ![trace syscall details](trace-trace-details-syscall.png)

 You can also get a scoped view by selecting the `Goroutine analysis` link on the main page.
-It will list the different "types" of goroutines, along with their respective number of occurence:
+It will list the different "types" of goroutines, along with their respective number of occurrence:

 ![trace goroutines](trace-goroutines.png)

-Click on one with multiple occurences, and you can see a list of these occurences:
+Click on one with multiple occurrences, and you can see a list of these occurrences:

 ![trace goroutine list](trace-goroutine-list.png)